naomichoy/face_blur/README.md

 ## BRUH THIS IS SO SLOW / MY LAPTOP FROZE!
 sorry this processing eats your computer resources, because pure CPU sucks at image processing. if your boss has a machine that has a nvidia GPU and dlib compiled with CUDA extensions (if he knows what this is he will understand this), the process can be accelerated
+(edit -- i tried running the script with a laptop with a NVIDIA GPU and CUDA configured from previous projects and there's no speed up :( perhaps there's something i need to declare specifically to enable the GPU, otherwise you are gonna stick with the slow speed. better equip yourself with a good enough CPU)